NephX9/bulk_copy-rename_utility/README.md

+Bulk Copy-Rename Utility  Copyright (C) 2024 NephX9 (original author) Licensed under the GNU General Public License, Version 3 (GPL-3.0)

 # Bulk Copy-Rename Utility
 This repository is for a utility I'm developing to simplify many operations I frequently perform during work and hobbies.
-It was tested using Python 3.12.6 and is MIT licensed.
+It was tested using Python 3.12.6

 ## What Is It?
 The main purpose of Bulk Copy-Rename Utility is to simplify the process of renaming a large number of items (files/folders) by using names from existing items.